Builderb0y/BigGlobe/List of features.md

 * Portal temple: A temple-like structure.
 	* Has 4 nether portals on top, but each one only has a 50% chance of being lit.
 	* Randomized contents inside, including:
-		* Well: contains a block of lava surrounded on all sides by other blocks.
+		* Well: Contains a block of lava surrounded on all sides by other blocks.
 		* Farm: Source of nether wart and either glowstone or shroomlights.
 		* Table: Can have some other useful blocks on top.
 		* Furnace: A fire surrounded by nether brick.